FabricMC/fabric-docs/develop/rendering/particles/creating-particles.md

 ::: tip

 You can see all the particle factories by looking at all the implementations of the `ParticleFactory` interface.
-This is helpful if you want to use another particle's behaviour for your own particle.
+This is helpful if you want to use another particle's behavior for your own particle.

 - IntelliJ's hotkey: <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>B</kbd>
 - Visual Studio Code's hotkey: <kbd>Ctrl</kbd>+<kbd>F12</kbd>